Dir. Xavier Dolan

 Laurence Anyways is a big movie.
 Not because it’s nearly three hours long (it is) or because it tackles an extraordinarily difficult subject (it does), but because director Xavier Dolan intended it to be.
 He wants it to be his Titanic.
 Judgment over the merits of this inspiration source aside, the film’s ambition is palpable.
 It’s a big movie, and a success to that end.
 But further sharpening a description of the artistic voice and intent proves trickier.
 Buoyed by its scale, Laurence never drags, but also never unifies.
 Not that it necessarily needs to do so.

 The movie is divided distinctly into three acts, each of which could essentially function as its own piece.
 In the first, we meet the title character, Laurence Alia (Melvil Poupad), a transgender female, living as a male, and working as a literature teacher in Montreal.
 When girlfriend Frederique (Suzanne Clément) surprises Laurence with a birthday trip to New York City, Laurence snaps, and confesses her disassociation from her assigned sex.
 Here begins the feature-length question: “How can they make this work?”
-Both parties embark upon their own impossibly trying personal journeys; Laurence to re-sculpt his life from a lie into a truthful self, at odds with societal norms, and Fred to selflessly support a significant other through a transformation that, in principle, is essential, but in practice, feels unjustly burdensome.
+Both parties embark upon their own impossibly trying personal journeys; Laurence to re-sculpt her life from a lie into a truthful self, at odds with societal norms, and Fred to selflessly support a significant other through a transformation that, in principle, is essential, but in practice, feels unjustly burdensome.

 One particularly effective moment occurs when Laurence, in full make up and female dress, arrives in her classroom to teach for the first time after publicly embracing her identity.
 The camera is in the back of the classroom, yet the telephoto shot places Laurence directly in the center of the dartboard frame, with little distance discernible between teacher and student audience.
 Above her head hang flags depicting the great thinkers of human history: Socrates, Kant, Descartes.
 The narrow depth of field flattens the scene into a singular, intimate pedagogical plane.
 A mind is a mind, whether teacher, student, or source, and after a heavy silence, through which Laurence awaits certain outrage and confusion, a girl in the front row asks for clarification on a homework assignment.
 The tension isolating the teacher in the dimensional center subsides, and as we track in on her nervous smile, the composition allows Laurence to grow, bolstered by confidence and no longer made to feel so small.
 Triumphantly, brain trumps body.